janpstrunn/pass/README.md

 This project has some important differences. `pass` does not uses `gpg` like [passwordstore](https://www.passwordstore.org/), instead it uses `age` for a more modern and simple way to generate password stores.

 It's a CLI tool that tries to make the process of managing passwords, one time passwords (2FA) and recovery keys a breeze while keeping yourself secure with good security standards.
-[Aware some current potential security issues](#potential-security-issues).

 ## Features